Cuban exiles pour onto Miami streets to celebrate Fidel Castro’s death

 “Toward victory, always!” he said.

-The streets in Havana appeared to remain quiet.
+The streets in Havana, where a nine-day mourning period was announced, appeared to remain quiet.
 Not so in Miami, the city across the Florida Straits shaped by exiles who fled Fidel Castro’s 1959 revolution.

 Calle Ocho was completely shut down to traffic to accommodate the elated crowds gathered at Versailles Cuban restaurant, the iconic exile hangout, to cheer and wave signs — no matter how unseemly it might be to revel in an old man’s death.